Deltares/hydromt/docs/guides/plugin_dev/plugin_quickstart.rst

 Please see `_register_plugins` for more detail on how to make sure that HydroMT will find your implementation.
-Currently the only real requirement for making a HydroMT plugin is that it is a Python Package that uses one of the above entrypoints and inherets from the appropriate base class so hydroMT will know how to operate it.
+Currently the only real requirement for making a HydroMT plugin is that it is a Python Package that uses one of the above entrypoints and inherits from the appropriate base class so hydroMT will know how to operate it.

 This does not mean that your plugin must necessarily be written entirely in python, but if it isn't you will have to make python bindings for it.
 This can help with performance